Chapter 3 - Filing Instructions

 Certain members of the U.S. armed forces.

 USCIS has the legal authority to adjudicate most adjustment of status cases.
-An Immigration Judge (IJ) of the Executive Office for Immigration Review (EOIR) has jurisdiction in certain situations.
-Generally, the IJ has jurisdiction if an applicant is in removal proceedings, even if the proceedings have been administratively closed or if there is a final order of deportation or removal which has not yet been executed.
+An immigration judge (IJ) of the Executive Office for Immigration Review (EOIR) has jurisdiction in certain situations.
+Except if the applicant is an arriving alien, the IJ (and not USCIS) has jurisdiction if an applicant is in removal proceedings, even if the proceedings have been administratively closed or if there is a final order of deportation or removal which has not yet been executed.

 The IJ does not have jurisdiction of applications filed by aliens in deportation or removal proceedings if they are determined to be “arriving aliens.”
 However, there is one exception to this general rule as well.
 The IJ has jurisdiction over an adjustment application filed by an “arriving alien” in deportation or removal proceedings if all of the following apply: